 Building a Comprehensive Injury Prevention Program

 A successful physical program will include several key components.
-First, your physical therapist should run you through a movement screening, using specialized assessment tools to identify potential movement problems before they cause pain.
+First, your physical therapist should guide you through a movement screening, using specialized assessment tools to identify potential issues before they become more serious.
+This proactive approach is essential because, without proper evaluation, physical therapy can become painful if underlying movement problems are not addressed early on.

-They will then recommend exercises to strengthen your primary and supporting muscles that help stabilize your joints, as well as give you flexibility and mobility training tips to increase your range of motion.
+They will then recommend exercises to strengthen the primary and supporting muscles that help stabilize your muscles and joints, and give you flexibility and mobility training tips to increase your range of motion.

 Maximizing Your Injury Prevention Success with Physical Therapy